mnfst/manifest/README.md

 CASE lets developers quickly and easily build CRUD applications from their data.

 - **Focus on your data**.
 With CASE, you don't need to learn a new framework.
-It is agnostic technology.
-Your application is generated from your data.
+It is technology agnostic.
+Add your entites, define your rules.
+That's it.
 - **Instant end-to-end results**.
 Install case in 1 command line, develop simply and deploy ultra-fast
 - **Beautiful and professional UI**.
 Case offers an intuitive, functional and attractive interface, designed with the help of end-users